sudheerj/reactjs-interview-questions/README.md

 310. ### What are typical middleware choices for handling asynchronous calls in Redux?
      Some of the popular middleware choices for handling asynchronous calls in Redux eco system are `Redux Thunk, Redux Promise, Redux Saga`.
+311. ### Is browsers understand JSX code?
+     No, browsers can't understand JSX code.
+You need a transpiler to convert your JSX to regular Javascript that browsers can understand.
+The most widely used transpiler right now is Babel.
+312. ### Describe about data flow in react?
+     React implements one-way reactive data flow using props which reduce boilerplate and is easier to understand than traditional two-way data binding.